NeurAI-Lab/CURE/README.md

 ## Setup

 CURE is a selective adversarial training method.
-It is trained and tested on three different datasets using three different architecture (ResNet18, WideResNet34-10 and PreActResNet18).
+It is trained and tested on three different datasets using three different architectures (ResNet18, WideResNet34-10, and PreActResNet18).
 The learning rate is 0.1, the number of epochs is 200 and the weight decay is 5e^-3.
 The revision rate r and decay factor d for the revision stage are set to 0.2 and 0.999 for all the experiments.